JackMead/AgentDiscoveries-CIA/CREATING_A_NEW_PROJECT.md

 Visit the url listed under the Public DNS (IPv4) value in the description for this instance.

 Hopefully, you are able to see your website!

+## Create a Jenkin's Job for End-to-End Tests
+Like the Jenkin's build above, the easiest way to do this is to clone the [End-To-End Skeleton](http://ec2-35-178-57-85.eu-west-2.compute.amazonaws.com/job/Agent%20Discoveries%20Skeleton%20End-To-End%20Testing/), then edit the parameters in the configuration to use your Github Repository, and your Deployment Address.
+This job will trigger the generic Agent Discoveries End-to-End Testing job and report the results.

+You should then add your team's email addresses at the bottom so that you'll be notified quickly in the case of any broken tests, and optionally can configure the job to run on a different schedule to the current one.

 ## Giving users SSH access
 You should do this, even if it's just so that you can login as yourself, instead of the root user.